 Attending events – trade shows, industry gatherings, conferences, and community events – provides a very effective way to build your brand and drive new sales.
 The key is choosing the right events to attend in order to get the best return on investment.

-The challenge with trade show marketing events is that they tend to be full of competitors.
-To maximize results, your business needs to stand out from the crowd.
+The challenge with trade show marketing events is that they tend to be full of competition.
+To maximize results, you need to find ways to make your business stand out from the crowd.

-Achieving success with trade show marketing starts long before the actual date of the event.
-First, study the demographics of the event’s attendees to make sure they align with those of your target audience.
-In addition to customers and prospective customers, also look for “influencers,” people who could refer business to you or put you in touch with vendors and other companies that could benefit your business.
+What makes a business stand out from competitors in a trade show begins long before the actual date of the event.
+Start by studing the demographics of the event’s attendees to make sure they align with those of your target market.
+In addition to customers and prospective customers, look for “influencers,” people who could refer business to you or put you in touch with vendors and other companies that could benefit your business.

-Most importantly, let people know well in advance that your company will be at the event.
+Most importantly, let people know well in advance that your company will be at the event – that’s one of the simplest ways to make your business stand out.
 This can include:

-- Writing blogs that talk about the value of attending the event
+- Writing blog posts that talk about the value of attending the event

 - Putting reminders to attend the event on your web site home page